itsankoff/carty/README.md

 Installation guide:

-1. clone this repo to your raspberry
+1. Clone this repo to your raspberry

 2. Bluetooth module installation (Raspbian).
    This step will remove bluetooth console option to free the bluetooth for carty